-The expiry date of a petroleum exploration permit, retention lease or production licence is the day on which it ceases to be in force (section 10).
+The expiry date of a petroleum exploration permit, retention lease or production licence is the day on which it ceases to be in force (s 10 of the Act).

-NOPTA will undertake a compliance check of the title.
-If any of the matters set out above remain outstanding NOPTA will contact the titleholder.
+NOPTA will conduct a compliance check of the title.
+If any of the matters set out above remain outstanding NOPTA will contact the titleholders.

 If you have any questions regarding the expiry of petroleum titles, please contact email@example.com.

 Please note: this fact sheet is intended as a guide only and should not be relied on as legal advice or regarded as a substitute for legal advice in individual cases.